wajidalikhan/Project/README.txt

 Enter CERN assigned username and set a passwword
 For 2-factor authentification, download the app Authentification+ (IOS) or Authenticator SafeAuth for android

+-- For EOS Space
+Login to https://cernbox.cern.ch and create a directory "/eos/users/w/wajid/testing/" and start writing to /eos

 --For Grid Certificate, go to

    https://ca.cern.ch/ca/
  Go to New Grid User Certificate